 - Keys (to building, desk, bike, facilities, etc.)

 - Taxi credit card/voucher book

-- Mobile IT device (for example, laptop, USB keys, iPad)
+- Mobile IT device (laptop, USB keys, iPad)

 - Library books